-Table 34: Summary of "safe" lead migration rates for use 1 and use 3 Table 35: The impact of lead exposure on the IQ from mouthing jewellery of different t lead concentrations for 1 hr per day Table 36: Estimated IQ impacts from mouthing jewellery of 3 and 6% lead content for 5 and 15 r nin as compared to mouthing jewellery of 1 and 0.1% lead content.
-67 Table 37: Modelled Q stomach in order to remain below a PbB of 400 μg/L (PbB protective for acute effects) Table 38: Silver identity Table 39: Overview of silver physicochemical properties (CRC (2005)) 72 Table 40: Tin identity Table 41: Overview of tin physicochemical properties (CRC (2005)) 74 Table 42: Zinc identity Table 43: Overview of zinc physicochemical properties (CRC (2005)) 76 Table 44: Copper identity Table 45: Overview of copper physicochemical properties (CRC (2005)) 78 Table 46: Bismuth identity Table 47: Overview of bismuth physicochemical properties (CRC (2005)) 81 Table 48: Comparison of the TDI/TUIL of the different alternatives assessed Table 49: Quotations of several metals Table 50: Basic calculation of the cost of metal raw materials of an alloy based on its composition n and on the price of the metal Table 51: Comparison of the six identified options proposed by the French CA and the seventh of proposed by RAC 99 Table 32.
-Comparison of the different methods available for the measurement of lead inigratio Table 53: Number of items of jewellery placed on the market annually in the EU (2010) assuming 10% of jewellery contain lead (million) Table 54.
-Total additional cost of substituting lead for costume jewellery assuming that 140 n pieces of imported fashion jewellery with an average cost of €1.19 and 6% (or 3%) average content were replaced by lead free jewellery.
-Costs are for all lead free fashion jewellery placed market in one year.
-Table 55.
-Total additional cost of substituting lead for costume invallent assuming that 10 m Table 55.
-Total additional cost of substituting lead for costume jewellery assuming that 10 m pieces of EU produced fashion jewellery with an average cost of €7 and 6% (or 3%) average content were replaced by lead free jewellery.
-Costs are for all lead free fashion jewellery placed market in one year.
-Table 56: Total additional testing costs Table 57: Total compliance costs per annum (€000) - central case as well as lower and upper 116 Table 58: Overall assessment of restriction options 1 and 6 proposed by the French CA Table 59.
-Sensitivity Analysis and Summary of Break even calculations for lead in jewellery (st from three different estimates of total costs) Table 60: Measures of benefit for lead reduction Table 61: Summary of total costs per annum Table 62: Summary of the socio-economic impacts of the proposed restriction Table 63: Information collected from MSCAs about children contamination to lead and its comp Table 64: Information collected from MSCAs about national measures concerning lead-contains jewellery Table 65: Information collected from MSCAs about preferred risk management options and socio-economic data Table 66: Information collected from Health Canada about children contamination to lead a compounds Table 67: Information collected from Health Canada about national measures concerning containing jewellery 157
+Table 34: Summary of "safe" lead migration rates for use 1 and use 365Table 35: The impact of lead exposure on the IQ from mouthing jewellery of different lead66concentrations for 1 hr per day Table 36: Estimated IQ impacts from mouthing jewellery of 3 and 6% lead content for 5 and 15 min as compared to mouthing jewellery of 1 and 0.1% lead content effects) Table 38: Silver identity Table 39: Overview of silver physicochemical properties (CRC (2005)) Table 40: Tin identity 73 Table 41: Overview of tin physicochemical properties (CRC (2005)) 74 Table 42: Zinc identity 75 Table 43: Overview of zinc physicochemical properties (CRC (2005)) 75 Table 44: Copper identity Table 45: Overview of copper physicochemical properties (CRC (2005)) Table 46: Bismuth identity80Table 47: Overview of bismuth physicochemical properties (CRC (2005))80 Table 48: Comparison of the TDI/TUIL of the different alternatives assessed Table 49: Quotations of several metals 85 Table 50: Basic calculation of the cost of metal raw materials of an alloy based on its composition and on the price of the metal Table 51: Comparison of the six identified options proposed by the French CA and the seventh option proposed by RAC Table 52: Comparison of the different methods available for the measurement of lead migration rate 101 Table 53: Number of items of jewellery placed on the market annually in the EU (2010) assuming that 10% of jewellery contain lead (million) 110 Table 54.
+Total additional cost of substituting lead for fashion jewellery assuming that 140 million pieces of imported fashion jewellery with an average cost of €1.19 and 6% (or 3%) average lead content were replaced by lead free jewellery.
+Costs are for all lead free fashion jewellery placed on the market in one year Table 55.
+Total additional cost of substituting lead for fashion jewellery assuming that 10 million pieces of EU produced fashion jewellery with an average cost of €7 and 6% (or 3%) average lead content were replaced by lead free jewellery.
+Costs are for all lead free fashion jewellery placed on the market in one year Table 56: Total additional testing costs Table 57: Total compliance costs per annum (€000) - central case as well as lower and upper bound Table 58: Overall assessment of restriction options 1 and 6 proposed by the French CA 115 Table 59.
+Sensitivity Analysis and Summary of Break even calculations for lead in jewellery (starting from three different estimates of total costs) Table 60: Measures of benefit for lead reduction Table 61: Summary of total costs per annum Table 62: Summary of the socio-economic impacts of the proposed restriction 144 Table 63: Information collected from MSCAs about children contamination to lead and its compounds 148 Table 64: Information collected from MSCAs about national measures concerning lead-containing jewellery Table 65: Information collected from MSCAs about preferred risk management options and about socio-economic data Table 66: Information collected from Health Canada about children contamination to lead and its compounds Table 67: Information collected from Health Canada about national measures concerning leadcontaining jewellery

-Table 68: Information collected t from H ealth Canada about preferred risk management options and about socio-economic data - - 157
+Table 68: Information collected from Health Canada about preferred risk management options and about socio-economic data